Faculty Resources and FAQs for the Spring 2021 Semester

 Faculty and staff are welcome to contact Eileen Bellemore directly at 508-565-1033 or via email firstname.lastname@example.org with any questions or concerns.
 Students seeking support with the accommodations process are welcome to call and email as well but should be encouraged to make an appointment with OAR.
 Online learning mitigates many barriers for students with disabilities, particularly those who struggle with attention, concentration, attendance, and traditional means of participating.
 The most commonly requested accommodation, extended time on exams, can be provided for any online assessment through controls in eLearn.

 The Stonehill community can reach anyone in the Career Development Center during regular business hours by directing calls to our main line at 508-565-1325.
+We continue to offer our full-range of appointments, drop-in hours, Resume Labs, and programming.
+Students should refer to Handshake for all relevant information and links, and to book a one-on-one appointment.
+For more information, please click here.

 Health and Safety